munificent/game-programming-patterns/book/command.markdown

 <aside name="memento">

-This "previous state of an object" is an obvious place to use the <a href="http://en.wikipedia.org/wiki/Memento_pattern" class="gof-pattern">Memento pattern</a>.
-Capture a memento before you perform the command, and restore from it to undo it.
+This is an obvious place to use the <a href="http://en.wikipedia.org/wiki/Memento_pattern" class="gof-pattern">Memento pattern</a>.
+Unfortunately, I've never found it to work well.

-If that works for you, great.
-In practice, I haven't used it.
 Commands tend to modify a small part of an object's state.
 Snapshotting the rest of the object's unchanged data is a waste of memory.
 It's cheaper to just manually store only the bits of data you change.

-Another option is to use <a href="http://en.wikipedia.org/wiki/Persistent_data_structure">*persistent data structures*</a>.
-With these, every modification to an object actually returns a new one, leaving the old one unchanged.
+<a href="http://en.wikipedia.org/wiki/Persistent_data_structure">*Persistent data structures*</a> are another option.
+With these, every modification to an object returns a new one, leaving the original unchanged.
 Through clever implementation, these new objects share data with the previous ones, so it's much cheaper than cloning the entire object.

 Using this, each command stores a reference to the object before the command was performed, and undo just means switching back to the old object.